sean-parent/notebook/tools/docker-tools/README.md

 ### Setup

-Login to docker with a github token.
+Login to docker with a GitHub token.
 Generate a token [here](https://github.com/settings/tokens) with read/write/delete permissions for packages.

 Copy the generated token and paste it as the password (use your USERNAME).
 ```